peeringdb/docs/docs/ix-f-json-import-rules.md

 If a network is in the IX-F JSON import but not in PeeringDB it is not added.

-See [Github #474](https://github.com/peeringdb/peeringdb/issues/474) for the exact specification.
+See [GitHub #474](https://github.com/peeringdb/peeringdb/issues/474) for the exact specification.

 ## For networks
 There is a tick box "Allow IXP Update".
 Per **default** this is unticked (set to "no")